Improve Access to Cessation Treatment

 Data Snapshot

-- Nearly 70% of people who use commercial tobacco products want to quit!8
+- Nearly 70% of people who smoke cigarettes want to quit!8

 - Menthol is not just any flavor, it's a chemical additive that makes it easier to start using commercial tobacco products and harder to quit.
 Learn more in our Menthol & Nicotine Cessation Fact Sheet.